ibm-cloud-docs/direct-link/questionnaire-exchange.md

 # IBM Cloud Direct Link Exchange Questionnaire

 Thank you for opening a request for IBM Cloud Direct Link Exchange.
 To finalize your request, we’d like to gather some additional information from you.
 You can speak with an engineer at any time during the questionnaire process.
-Once you've completed the questionnaire, it will be reviewed by our Cloud Design Engineering team and escalated to Network Engineering for implementation.
+Once you've completed the questionnaire, it will be reviewed by our Cloud Design Engineering team and escalated to Special Network Services for implementation.

 ## Do you acknowledge and agree to the following?